 Why should I consider PGT-A in my IVF treatment?

-PGT-A, previously known as preimplantation genetic screening (PGS), is the process of testing an embryo for genetic problems during the course of an IVF cycle.
+PGT-A is the process of testing an embryo for genetic problems during the course of an IVF cycle.
 Why do we do this, what are the benefits and why should you consider this in your IVF treatment?

 Why consider PGT-A?